tq-systems/meta-tq/meta-tq/doc/README.TQMLS102xA.md

 - u-boot
   - Default MTD partition layout and boot script don't load files from UBIFS
   - No USB support
+- Linux: currently no out of the box support for Linux kernel on SPI-NOR
+  - `tq-image-small-debug` image from `spaetzle` distribution is too large
 - RGB displays stay black although drivers are initialized properly

 ## Build Artifacts